Video Game Review: Assassin’s Creed Odyssey

 Tracking these can dilute the moment-to-moment experience, and since the main story takes a bit to ramp up, some hours can feel like a grind, no pun intended, though it does at least add variety to the level-up process.

-Odyssey seems structured for the long haul, expecting players to invest 40-50 hours — keep in mind that all the way to Syndicate, the main quests often took around 15 hours, so this length is new.
+Odyssey seems structured for the long haul, expecting players to invest 40-to-50 hours — keep in mind that all the way to Syndicate, the main quests often took around 15 hours, so this length is new.
 That inexperience, combined with the new progression system, can lead to long stretches of grinding, particularly when the level rating for enemies is extremely punishing, and the volume can be overwhelming at times.

 All of this makes for an extremely dense and layered game that can sometimes feel unfocused despite the strength of the world, story and characters.
 For those that liked the ability to hunker down and focus on the main quest, you’re out of luck, as Odyssey grabs onto the RPG.
 For those that loved The Witcher 3 or want to use AC to explore life in another era, however, Odyssey has everything you could possibly ask for.